top of page

 Advice for Early Career Success

 Hillcreek's inaugural cohort of interns rolled off this week.
 A special thank you to Jacob Wood (Harding University), Olivia Guo (University of Southern California), Lizzy Adler (Washington University in St. Louis), and Cody Evans (St. John's University) for their effort this quarter!
-Hillcreek is better because of them, and I'm excited about the career success that awaits each of them.
+Hillcreek is better because of them, and I'm excited about the career success that awaits them.
 Know a student who would be a good fit?
 Have them apply here!

 Adopt an antifragile mindset.